magnusnosnes/LineageHomology/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-LineageHomology provides a set of functions that analyzes the outputs from ancestral state reconstructions.
+LineageHomology provides a set of functions that analyses the outputs from ancestral state reconstructions.
 LineageHomology takes the output of an ancestral state reconstruction method with included state probabilities at each node and counts transmission lineages (TLs).
 A TL